mmoya26/dollarguard-backend/README.md

 - Use NestJS HttpExceptions enums instead of using hard coded status codes
 - Move validation from NestJS controller to services instead
 - Update auth.guard.ts in server to check if the token has not expired because we are only checking if the token is present or not
+- Possibly add verification when deleting a category from user preferences to see if the passed ids actually exists (currently it just doesn't do anything returns the collection)